seafloor-geodesy/gnatss/README.md

 │                                                                   yaml file. **Currently only  │
 │                                                                   support local files!**       │
 │                                                                   [default: None]              │
 │ --extract-dist-center         --no-extract-dist-center            Flag to extract distance     │ │                                                                   from center from run.        │ │                                                                   [default:                    │
-│                                                                   no-extract-dist-center]      │
+│                                                                   extract-dist-center]         │
-│ --extract-process-dataset    --no-extract-process-data…           Flag to extract process      │ │                                                                   results.                     │
+│ --extract-process-dataset     --no-extract-process-data           Flag to extract process      │ │                                                                   results.                     │
 │                                                                   [default:                    │
+│                                                                   extract-process-dataset]     │
+│ --qc                          --no-qc                             Flag to plot residuals from  │ │                                                                   run and store in             │ │                                                                   output folder.               │
-│                                                                   no-extract-process-dataset]  │
+│                                                                   [default: qc]                │
 │ --distance-limit                                           FLOAT  Distance in meters from      │ │                                                                   center beyond which points   │ │                                                                   will be excluded from        │